sljrobin/RodentSniffer/README.md

 # RodentSniffer
 [RodentSniffer] is a sniffer developed in C using [libpcap] with the main goal to give an in-depth understanding of the classical network protocols you are using everyday.
-Feel free to check out the [RodentSniffer webpage].

 ## Table of contents
 * [Requirements]